bem-site/bem-method/method/declarations/declarations.en.md

 >For an example of a project where a separate declaration is formed for each individual page, see [Starting your own BEM project](https://en.bem.info/tutorials/start-with-project-stub/).

-### Creating a declaration via an introspection of the file system
+### Creating a declaration via an introspection of the file structure

-Another source of information about the entities is the project file system.
+Another source of information about the entities is the project file structure.
-The declaration will thus encompass all entities that are found in the file system of the project.
+The declaration will thus encompass all entities that are found in the file structure of the project.
 Although it ensures a guaranteed inclusion of all the necessary entities in the build, this method is lacking in precision: the build will cover all of the existing entities, not just the relevant ones.
 On the contrary, the page description-based declaration ensures the building of the relevant BEM entities on a per-entity basis, but does not guarantee inclusion of all those entities that are not explicitly specified in the HTML file for the page.

 ![A way of creating a declaration](declarations__fs2decl.en.png)

->In [bem-components](https://en.bem.info/libs/bem-components/), the method of creating a declaration via the introspection of a file system is used for the [Dist](https://en.bem.info/libs/bem-components/)-based library distribution.
+>In [bem-components](https://en.bem.info/libs/bem-components/), the method of creating a declaration via the introspection of a file structure is used for the [Dist](https://en.bem.info/libs/bem-components/)-based library distribution.

 ## Algebra of declarations